New York City restaurants can resume indoor dining at one-quarter capacity this month | Health

 Cuomo said the decision was made following compliance and rule enforcement improvements.
 He said the city's coronavirus positivity rate, the proportion of daily tests with positive results, holding steady below 1% was another important factor.
 The city banned indoor dining in mid-March as the pandemic worsened.
 Hammered by the loss in business, restaurants looked to takeout and delivery orders to keep them afloat.

 In June, outdoor dining was approved, and restaurants got creative by putting tables on sidewalks, rooftops and even boats, festooning them with lights, umbrellas and festive decor.
 A plan to reopen indoor dining in July was delayed due to COVID-19 concerns.
+Restaurateurs cautiously welcomed the news.

-Restaurateurs expressed relief at Wednesday's news.
-"I was kind of worried it was not going to happen," said Giovanni Gelfini, the owner of Santa Panza, a restaurant in Brooklyn.
-"Twenty-five percent is not that much but it's something where you can do some math and know, more or less, how many customers you can have every day."
+"Twenty-five percent is not that much, but it's something where you can do some math and know, more or less, how many customers you can have every day," said Giovanni Gelfini, the owner of Santa Panza, a restaurant in Brooklyn.
+Julie Lumia, co-owner of the venerable theater district restaurant Joe Allen, said she can rehire about 15% of the staff with the limited reopening, but will still lose money.

 - READ MORE ON: